julycrystal/julycrystal/README.md

 ### Boy Scout Rule

-Leave your code better than you found it.
+Leave your code better than you found it.<br />
+If your code needs comments, consider refactoring it so it doesn't.<br />
+Beauty is born of and found in simplicity.<br />
+Fixing bugs is not making progress.
+You aren't paid to debug.
+Debugging is waste.<br />
+One of software's biggest obstacles is smart people who purposefully propagate the guru myth.<br />
+A comment is of zero (or negative) value if it is wrong.<br />
+Write code as if you had to support it for the rest of your life.<br />

+---

 </div>
----

 <details>